Anatomy and Physiology Student Resources

 Learning is all about "Time on Task" > In order to learn the lecture and lab objectives, you will need to study two to three hours per day, seven days a week for the next 16 weeks!
 This recommendation is taken from research data collected by the Michigan Educational Association.
 Remember, this is "study time" and does not include the time in class for the lab and lecture.
 Study time is the "investment you are making in your future".
 The Roman poet Horace said famously, "Carpe diem" . (i.e. seize the day or "one should do all one can today to make one's future better).
 Carpe diem!

 Key Idea: Neuroscience research discovered that it is more beneficial if you study daily.
 If you skip five two hour daily study times, but then try to make up for lost daily study time by spending one ten hour study time later in the week does not work.
 The benefit of the daily study time idea is based on how your brain works: synaptic potentiation, memory recall, and memory re-consolidation.
 We know recalling stored information reinforces "the memory trace".
-This is a nerve pathway which is established in our brains as we place information (i.e. the factoid) into our memory.
+This is a nerve pathway which is established in your brains as you place information (i.e. the factoid) into your memory.
 Recall and re-consolidation (i.e. retrieving and replacing the memory) reinforces the synaptic connections along the memory trace.
 This is how the brain works!
 "Neurons that fire together wire together".
 So if we hope to benefit from our scientific knowledge, then we should be willing to change our behavior.

 The purpose of science is to find the truth!
 Researchers who study classroom learning have discovered how personal digital devices (e.g. cell phones and lap-top computers) affect learning in the lecture class.
 The experimental results are alarming.
 When digital devices were allowed in the class room, class test results were one full grade lower!
 So in the interest of both "science and best practices in the lecture room", I prohibit cell phones and personal computers in my lecture classes.
 No exceptions!